 These are the type of organizations that your local Congressman’s office may be able to help you find.

 And, here’s a major hack.

 You can ask for a letter of recommendation from your local Congressman to help you in your application for specific grants.

 Just like a job application, a letter of recommendation does not guarantee you’ll get it, but it sure does help!

 Now, let’s move on to State and Federal government grants.

 State grants are generally more competitive than local grants, but what do you have to lose?

 At the end of the day, this is free money available to people.
 As long as you fit the criteria, there is no reason to not apply.

 First, find your State’s Department of Economic Development.
 This follows the same process as the local examples above.

-When I search for “georgia economic development small business grants” on Google, it takes me to the exact page where I can view all of the loans and grants available for my business.
+When we search for “georgia economic development small business grants” on Google, it takes us to the exact page where we can view all of the loans and grants available for our business.